 Open: call for hours we will be open each season, usually during July and

 93rd Avenue exit and go Right follow to end, Left at Littlerock Road to

 123rd Avenue on Right, follow to blueberry sign/driveway on Right.
-And for a
+Click here for a map and directions.

 Please call ahead to be sure

 field is open the day you plan to come out, sometimes we have to close the